hydroper-jet/lang/spec/1.0/source/src/build-facilities.md

 # Build facilities

-This section lists facilities related to build process that are included in the language.
+This section lists facilities related to the build system included in the language.

 ## import.meta.outputDirectory